JonasOttoGH/Covid19/README.md

  - What countries are affected the most?

  Prepare:
-- Data was downloaded from: https://ourworldindata.org/covid-deaths
+- Data was downloaded from: https://ourworldindata.org/covid-deaths as 2 CVS files

 Process:
-- Data was then proceeded and looked at firstly by using Excel and then Microsoft SQL.
-Please refer to script provided for more detail on the process.
+- Data was then proceeded and looked at firstly by using Excel and then Microsoft SQL (Please refer to script for more detail on the process).

 Analyse/Share:

-- Finally a visualisation was made using Tablau.
-Link to view final product: https://public.tableau.com/views/Covid19Dashboard_16797955199760/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link
+Finally a visualisation was made using Tablau.
+-Link to view final product: https://public.tableau.com/views/Covid19Dashboard_16797955199760/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

  Act: Summary of the insights gained from Tableau Visualization
  - Covid19 in 2019 - 2021 effected over 150 million people with a death count of over 3 million people.